fgeck/go-register/README.md

     * [x] password salting and hashing before storing
     * [x] security related config - introduce config from ENV
 * [x] build login handler emitting JWT with proper claims
-    * [ ] on successful login set cookie with JWT in HTTP response
+    * [x] on successful login set cookie with JWT in HTTP response
-* [ ] middleware for checking JWT from cookie
+* [x] middleware for checking JWT from cookie
-* [ ] middleware for asserting claims from JWT as userId and Role
+* [x] middleware for asserting claims from JWT as userId and Role
 * [ ] Loggingframework like logrus
 * [ ] Dependency Injection Framework?
-* [x] github actions for: fmt, golangci lint, build, test
+* [x] github actions for: fmt, golangci lint, build, unittest, integrationtest
 * [ ]